ahmedmadbouly/ahmedmadbouly.github.io/_posts/2017-8-25-Tic-Tac-Toe-AI.md

 # The Human Player

 We move on to the next element of our definition, which is the players.
 Our first player will be the human player, which we will represent and implement along with its actions through the UI and its controls.
 We won't dive into that like we said earlier, but it's very easy to understand by reading the code directly; it's basically a jQuery click event handler on the grid cells that reads the current game state and update it by the performed move.
-You can read it off the **control.js** file in the [repo](https://github.com/Mostafa-Samir/Tic-Tac-Toe-AI).
+You can read it off the **control.js** file in the [repo].

 # The AI Player